shenlu89/shenlu.me/index.md

 After graduation, I tried several major-related jobs and spend around 3 years in Wuhan and Beijing.
 The most funny thing is that I still had no exact idea what my major does.
 I feel being tired of the day-by-day routine work and losing my passion on it.
 So I quitted my job from [ICG](https://icg.pku.edu.cn/en/){:target="_blank"} and [BIOPIC](https://biopic.pku.edu.cn/english/){:target="_blank"}, both are affiliated with [Peking University](http://english.pku.edu.cn/){:target="_blank"}, in May 2020.

-Now my new interests is web development, data visualization and discrete mathematics.
+Now my new interests is web development, data visualization, discrete mathematics and geometry.
 By the way, I still have the plan to further my education in the US.
 Unfortunately, My undergraduate GPA is very low (2.12/4.0) and it's hard to apply for a good graduate school.
 So I need work hard to achieve this goal right now.

 I'm happy to make the world a better place through my efforts and thanks to all the people who helped me before.